From his home in northeast France, 24-year-old student Marc was celebrating Donald Trump's stunning success Wednesday.

 But the billionaire Republican's stunning breakthrough will give fresh momentum and hope for their efforts to overturn establishment politicians and traditional parties across the continent.

-In France, the far-right National Front (FN) founded in 1972 is enjoying record support.
-Polls show its presidential candidate Marine Le Pen as one of the country's most popular politicians.
+In France, the far-right National Front (FN) founded in 1972 is at a record high, with polls showing its presidential candidate Marine Le Pen as one of the country's most popular politicians.

 A wave of grievances

-Across Europe, in countries from Austria to the Netherlands, Germany and even famously tolerant Scandinavia, once-fringe parties are gaining ground and public acceptance.
+Across Europe, from Austria to the Netherlands, Germany and even famously tolerant Scandinavia, once-fringe parties are gaining ground and public acceptance.

-Trump's upending of American politics is likely to lead to a re-think about how far they can surf the wave of grievances expressed by people famously dismissed as "deplorables" by Hillary Clinton.
+Trump's upending of American politics is likely to lead to a re-think about how far they can surf a wave of grievances felt deeply in many parts of the West.

-"Trump's victory is a sign that the people of the world want a clear political change," Beatrix von Storch, one of the leaders of Germany's insurgent right-wing AfD party, said on Wednesday.
+"Trump's victory is a sign that the people of the world want a clear political change," said Beatrix von Storch, one of the leaders of Germany's insurgent right-wing party the AfD, on Wednesday.

 Dutch far-right leader Geert Wilders, an Islamophobic frontrunner in parliamentary elections due next year, told Trump on Twitter that "your victory is historic and for all of us!"

-Dubbed "populists", each group in this network is different but shares characteristics, analysts say.
+Dubbed "populists", each group in this network is different but shares many characteristics, analysts say.

 Their supporters rail against "political correctness".
-They are likely to live in the countryside or small towns and they see open trade and globalisation as a rigged game for the rich.
+They are likely to live in the countryside or small towns.
+They see open trade and globalisation as a rigged game for the rich.

-Widening inequality and wage stagnation in wealthy countries have fed the anger -- while immigrants are often blamed for taking jobs away from low-skilled native workers.
+Widening inequality and wage stagnation in wealthy countries have fed the anger of these core voters -- mostly low-skilled whites who worry about mass migration and terrorism.

-"Immigration is the single most important vector because it is so culturally visible and so immediately threatening," Jeremy Shapiro, research director of the European Council on Foreign Relations, told AFP.
+"Immigration is the single most important vector because it is so culturally visible and so immediately threatening," says Shapiro.

 This has led to a clamour for drawbridges to be pulled up.